How to lower your anxiety levels with natural remedies.

 Whole-grain foods help reduce your feelings of anxiety in a variety of ways.
 One of them is by boosting the quality of your digestion, which can make you feel better across the board.
 The second way is by providing a variety of nutrients that are fundamental for your well-being.
 For example, whole-grain foods are generally rich in magnesium, and a magnesium deficiency can cause anxiety.

-Another way to help your digestion or even help with pain relief is to add CBD products to your food, as those are rich in antioxidants and can help reduce gut-inflammation.
-CBD also has anti-anxiety properties, as this Cibdol guide explains.
+Another way to help your digestion or even help with pain relief is to add CBD or THC products into your food, as those are rich in antioxidants and can help reduce gut inflammation.
+CBD in particular also has anti-anxiety properties, as this Cibdol guide explains.
 You can purchase both in many different forms, although tinctures are probably the most popular form.
 However, they can also be purchased as an edible form of supplement, but are then often more expensive than simpler product types and more difficult to microdose.

 According to single parent statistics, mums and dads raising their kids alone face a number of difficulties and challenges leading to a disproportionally higher risk of anxiety in single parents.
 This is particularly true for single mums who make up 90% of all single parent households.
 It is therefore of utmost importance that single parents look after their mental health.